 Chapter 6: The Three Root Desires

 I mentioned previously that the world is called the secondary self, the gaunatman, in the sense that it is something that is foisted upon our personality by an involvement of our consciousness in a very specific manner.
 Most people cannot be sure as to how they are involved in this world.
 Everything is taken for granted, usually.
 That something is happening in the world, and we are seeing it happening, and we have to do something with it, is a crude, rustic way of interpreting things.
-But things do not unnecessarily or randomly happen in the world, so we should not take them lightly.
+But things in the world do not happen unnecessarily or randomly, so we should not take them lightly.

 The world's importance arises on account of our consciousness being involved in it.
-The content of consciousness is what is important—or rather, the very existence of a thing is conditioned by the extent of involvement of our consciousness in it.
+The content of consciousness is what is important, or rather, the very existence of a thing is conditioned by the extent of the involvement of our consciousness in it.
 If the consciousness is withdrawn from a thing, it does not exist for consciousness.

 Hence, the usual religious ordinance or requirement that seems to be a part of yoga practice—that renunciation is a precondition for spiritual evolution—is to be taken in its true scientific spirit.
 You can renounce a thing only if it belongs to you.
-A thing that is not your property need not be renounced, because you have no business with that thing.
-What is there that can be called your property?
+A thing that is not your property need not be renounced, because you have no business with that thing; and what is there that can be called your property?

-You cannot actually know what kind of involvement your consciousness has with things because the conscious mind operates only in one level at a particular time; it cannot operate in all levels at the same time.
-If a wedding ceremony in your family is going to take place after a month, for a month you will think about only that.
+You cannot know what kind of involvement with things that your consciousness actually has because the conscious mind operates only in one level at a particular time.
+It cannot operate in all levels at the same time.
+If a wedding ceremony in your family is going to take place after a month, for one month you will think about only that.
 All other things will be brushed aside from the conscious level.
 It does not mean that other engagements are not there, but the pressure of the immediate phenomenon will be so great that, for the time being, other involvements are suppressed.
 All things cannot come to the mind at the same time.
-There are various levels of operation of mind, and it can think only one thing at a time.
+There are various levels of operation of the mind, and it can think only one thing at a time.
 Though it looks as if you can think many things at a time, it is not so.

-When I speak of your need to make a checklist of your thoughts, I also mean the things that you faced, encountered, and had to deal with in your daily life: how many people you met, and your reaction to them; how you felt; how you handled it, etc. After a month's practice like this, you will be able to take the cream of your thoughts from this large assemblage of various bits of thinking.
+When I speak of your need to make a checklist of your thoughts, this also includes the things that you faced, encountered, and had to deal with in your daily life: how many people you met and your reaction to them—how you felt about it, how you handled it, etc. After a month's practice like this, you will be able to take the cream of your thoughts from this large assemblage of various bits of thinking for so many days.
 The whole of yoga practice is a psychological process.
 A student of yoga has to be a good psychologist.
 It is not that you have to teach psychology to somebody; rather, you have to teach yourself how your mind is working.

 It is true that we should not be attached to things and there should be an amount of renunciation spirit in ourselves.
-The initial step in yoga, as I mentioned previously, is to set ourselves in a state of harmony with things, which is another way of saying that we should not be attached to things.
+The initial step in yoga, as I mentioned in the previous session, is to set ourselves in a state of harmony with things, which is another way of saying that we should not be attached to things.

 Now, not to be attached may look like detachment.
 Is it identical?
 Is non-attachment the same as detachment?
 They seem to be the same, but they are slightly different.
 There is a positivity of meaning in ‘non-attachment', whereas the word ‘detachment' implies a little bit of negativity.
 It will look that we have to cut ourselves off from connection with certain things when we speak of detachment.
 But when we speak of non-attachment, it will mean a kind of conscious adjustment of being free from association with things.
 They look identical, but there is a slight shade of difference.

 You require certain things from the world outside in order to compensate for the finitude that you feel in your own self.
-You feel small before the big world and, in a sense, you are little—one individual.
+You feel small before the big world and, in a sense, you are little because you are one individual.
 The physical body requires its own security and sustenance.
 It cannot itself manufacture all the things that it requires.
 There are a hundred things that it needs every day.
 You know very well that these needs are available only in the world outside; they cannot come out from the body.
-The food that you eat, the water that you drink and the many other needs of the body do not crop up from the body itself.
+The food that you eat, the water that you drink, and the many other needs of the body do not crop up from the body itself.
 They come from a secondary source, which is the world outside.

 Many people say that to believe that something exists, it should be capable of observation; it must be visible.
 The greatest thing in the world, which is name, fame, power, authority—for which people can die—is not visible.
 That shows we have a personality in us which is not necessarily a visible phenomenon like the body.
 There is an invisible person inside, which is more important than the physical, visible person.

 The mind and the body act in this manner in two different ways.
 Though I mentioned only two things, mind and body, there are many involvements in these two classifications.
 For the time being, we shall be satisfied with only two.
-The bodily requirement is the source of struggle for physical existence and security, etc. The mental requirement is the way by which we seek to be recognised and have power, authority and position in this world.
+The bodily requirement is the source of the struggle for physical existence and for security, etc. The mental requirement is the way in which you seek to be recognised and have power, authority and position in this world.

 The Upanishads are great psychologists.
-In their wonderful psychological analysis they have said that, finally, we have only three desires, though we seem to have a bundle.
-Every other desire can be boiled down to these three desires.
-In Sanskrit they are called eshanas: putraishana, vittaishana, lokaishana.
+In their wonderful psychological analysis they have said that, finally, we have only three desires.
+Though we seem to have a bundle of desires, every desire can be boiled down to these three desires.
+In Sanskrit they are called eshanas: dhaneshana, putraishana, vittaishana.
 The desire for physical possession and security, the desire for perpetuation of oneself in time, and the desire for name and fame—these are the three desires.
 All other desires are included in these.

 You look very small physically.
 As you are just one person among many other people, what is your importance?
 In a large sea of humanity, you are one drop.
 You will feel very miserable about it, and you do not want to feel that way.
-"I am a big man.”
-You cannot become big physically, you know it very well, so you impose upon yourself a bigness by social association—by what is called authority over other people, by becoming a king or a minister or a president.
-When you are invested with this kind of position or authority over a large area of land and people, it looks as if your personality has grown so big that you are not one person among many others; you are one big person, under whom every other person is subsumed.
+You think, “I am a big man.”
+You cannot become physically big; you know it very well, so you impose upon yourself a bigness by social association by what is called authority over other people, by becoming a king or a minister or a president, etc. When you are invested with this kind of position or authority over a large area of land and people, it looks as if your personality has grown so big that you are not one person among many others; you are one big person, under whom every other person is subsumed.

 Physical perpetuation is wrongly attempted through the desire for progeny.
-People who have no children die by the thought of having no children.
-They cry and go to all the gods and pray that one child should be born—as if they become gods merely because a child is born.
-It is a nuisance, as everybody knows, but still it is necessary; otherwise, they cannot exist.
+People who have no children cry and go to all the gods and pray that one child should be born, as if they become gods merely because a child is born.
+Children are a nuisance, as everybody knows, but still they are necessary; otherwise, people cannot exist.
 Why is there so much desire?
-It is a false manipulation by the devil inside, which is a distorted form of the desire for perpetuation in time, which says that continuity by physical progeny in a hierarchy of children and grandchildren, etc. is equal to one's being there in the process of time.
+It is a false manipulation by the devil inside, which is a distorted form of the desire for perpetuation in time, which says that continuity by physical progeny in a lineage of children and grandchildren, etc., is equal to one's being there in the process of time.
 But this is really not the truth.
-So there is another misconception taking place.
+So this is another misconception that takes place.

 In this circumstance of your placement in this kind of world, what are you supposed to do when you seek salvation?
 Can you imagine how much inward effort is necessary on your part to take steps along the line of yoga practice?
 These involvements should be disentangled.
 They should not be severed by a sword.
 You do not kill your desire; you disentangle it and untie the knot.

-There are three knots, they say: brahma granthi, vishnu granthi and rudra granthi—Brahma's knot, Vishnu's knot and Siva's knot.
+It is said that there are three knots: Brahma-granthi, Vishnu-granthi and Rudra-granthi—Brahma's knot, Vishnu's knot and Siva's knot.
 Perhaps these three knots have some connection with the three desires that I mentioned just now.
 They are very much emphasised in kundalini yoga and hatha yoga, etc. They are the tamasic, the rajasic and the sattvic; they are the outward, the inward and the universal.
-They have to be handled carefully by educational methods which are not roughshod and hard upon them.
+They have to be carefully handled by educational methods which do not ride roughshod over them.

 The whole of yoga practice is an educational process.
 The student is not hit the head with knowledge in order to force it to enter.
 It is not a sudden jerk or a push that is given, but it is a gradual entry of a river into the ocean of the mind of the student.
 Desires are not to be abandoned.
 You cannot abandon a desire as if it is some outcast.
 The point is, the desire should not be there.
 You have to find out why it has arisen.
 I have told you something about the reason why desires arise.
 They arise due to a misconception in the mind that eternity and infinity can be had by these associations, which is a hopeless affair and a futile attempt.
 Eternity cannot be had in time, perpetuation is not possible, and endless possession is also not practicable.